-Peter has also taken part in research into genomics, the use of the human genome to study minute and complex differences between individuals or populations.
+Peter has also taken part in research into genomics.
+The use of the human genome to study complex differences between individuals or populations.
 His focus was on the ways the research is organised, communicated and used to influence policy in Latin America.
 Here too, it became clear that there is widespread denial of race and racism:

 “The geneticists are very interested in mixture.
-While they’re looking for particular genetic variants that might solve the problem of complex diseases, they also talk about the nation and its genetic profile.
-And so they do a lot of ancestry testing that measures what percentage of African ancestry, what percentage of European ancestry, what percentage of indigenous ancestry the nation or different subgroups within the nation have.
+While they’re looking for particular genetic variants that solve complex diseases, they also talk about the nation and its genetic profile.
+They do a lot of ancestry testing that measures what percentage of African ancestry, European ancestry, or indigenous ancestry the nation or different subgroups have.
 There’s a huge amount of interrogation of that mixedness at a genetic level.
-We were interested in the actual process of doing that in the lab; how they design the projects, how they sample, what they do with the results, how they present the results, how they interpret the results.
-And also how some of that information gets into the public sphere.
+We were interested in the actual process of doing that in the lab.
+How they design the projects, how they sample, what they do and how they present and interpret the results.
+Also how some of that information gets into the public sphere.

 “This ignores the fact that social policy addresses social, not biological, categories.
-‘Blacks’, ‘whites’, ‘indigenous’ and ‘mixed’ exist as social categories in Brazil, albeit not clearly defined ones.
+‘Blacks’, ‘whites’, ‘indigenous’ and ‘mixed’ exist as social categories in Brazil, albeit not well-defined ones.
 This shapes people’s behaviour - for example, people do exclude others on racial grounds.”

 In 2012, the Brazilian government came to what some see as a clever compromise.
 The Social Quotas Law combined criteria of class and race.

 “They fudged the issue a bit but in an interesting way,” says Peter.
-“They were recognising that if you address class then you’re also addressing race because the racial hierarchy of Brazil means that a lot of middle class and elite people are white and a lot of people who are in the lower classes are black.”
+“They were recognising that if you address class then you’re also addressing race.
+The racial hierarchy of Brazil means that a lot of middle class and elite people are white, while lots of people who are in the lower classes are black.”

-The LAPORA project will continue until January 2019 and Peter and his research team are hopeful of further insights that can help European and US anti-racism movements continue to be relevant and effective.
+Peter and the team are hopeful of insights that help European and US anti-racism movements continue to be relevant and effective.